 life are attracted to Tae Kwon-Do with the common purpose to learn self-defence,

 Q: I would like to join, with my family, but we are re-locating to a new part

 of the U.K. in the next few months?

-No problems, we have a lot of members who travel, both in the U.K. And
+No problem, we have a lot of members who travel, both in the U.K. and

 abroad.
 With 24,000 members and over 500 clubs throughout the UK the